sonusid1325/nullsafety-ui/documents/TROUBLESHOOTING.md

-# 🔧 Troubleshooting Guide - NullSafety Registration Issues
+# 🔧 Troubleshooting Guide - EduChain Registration Issues

-This guide helps you diagnose and fix common issues with university registration in the NullSafety Certificate Verification System.
+This guide helps you diagnose and fix common issues with university registration in the EduChain Certificate Verification System.

 ## 🚨 Common Registration Errors